joelort/VBA-challenge/README.md

 # VBA-challenge

+I'm sorry but yesterday I uploaded my projects but since the code file was not the right ono, I uploaded the good one.I hope this is not too late.

 This challenge was hard.
-I coulnd't do more, than that.
-When I started getting into it, it was to late.
+I couldn't do more, than that.
+When I started getting into it, it was too late.

-My code only works for make the columns, the names, tickers for every year i the work sheet.
+My code only works for making the columns, the names, and tickers for every year in the worksheet.

-I tried to  have a different aproach but at the end it was not possible.
+I tried to  have a different approach but in the end, it was not possible.

+I use some resources from the internet with some adaptions for my project.